AScozzari/W3suitever1/replit.md

 # Overview
 W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various domains including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-It features a distinct WindTre glassmorphism design, robust security measures, and leverages PostgreSQL with Row Level Security (RLS) for tenant isolation.
-The platform's primary goal is to deliver a scalable, secure, and comprehensive business solution, aiming to enhance operational efficiency and capitalize on market opportunities.
+It features a unique WindTre glassmorphism design, robust security, and utilizes PostgreSQL with Row Level Security (RLS) for tenant isolation.
+The platform aims to provide a scalable, secure, and comprehensive business solution to improve operational efficiency and leverage market opportunities.

 # User Preferences
 ### DATABASE SCHEMA LOCATION (OBBLIGATORIO)